Disclosing your medical history

 Do wisdom teeth cause crowding?

 There is a no definitive answer in the literature to support or refute this claim.
 However, general consensus is that the evidence is more suggestive that retention does not cause crowding.
 As we age our teeth tend to drift forwards physiologically.
 Additionally, this drift still occurs in those whose wisdom teeth did not develop or were removed.
 Special warning should be emphasised on patients who have had orthodontics.
 Unless permanent retention or retainers are worn, teeth crowding will relapse regardless of wisdom teeth presence.
-There may still be other indications for the removal of your wisdom teeth; however, the decision will always be to weight up the risks and benefits of removing these teeth.
+There may still be other indications for the removal of your wisdom teeth; however, the decision will always be based on weighing up the risks and benefits of the surgery.
 If dental crowding is a chief concern of yours, please discuss this will your Oral Surgeon, Orthodontist or dental practitioner.

 Post-operative recovery is based on three factors:

 1. Health status of patient

 For minor surgery in an otherwise healthy person, recovery is short.
 Mild tenderness and swelling for a few days.
 This may include removal of one or two teeth or a biopsy.
 For more involved surgery, such as removal of four deeply impacted wisdom teeth, recovery will be one to two weeks.
 This does not mean you will be bed bound for two weeks.
 However, it is advisable to not have any rigorous activities or important events on during this time.
 For case specifics, discuss this with your Oral Surgeon.